svmhdvn/napalm/README.md

 # Napalm
-### Everyone's favourite way to manage Node dependencies
+#### Everyone's favourite way to manage Node dependencies - right in your text editor!

-Provides a way to seamlessly and quickly create NPM packages for your locally defined functions.
+Napalm is an Atom plugin that provides a way to seamlessly and quickly create NPM packages for your locally defined functions.
 This makes it EXTREMELY easy to keep your code 100% reusable with low coupling and high isolation.
 Additionally, the WORLD can use your functions and you will make a significant contribution to the Node ecosystem!!11!1!!!1!one!!1!

 ![Our amazing logo](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)